 - Friends with kids for some costume swaps when kids grow out of them

 - Check local freecycle groups on social media such as the Buy Nothing Project

 DIY Bat Costume

 I found this online and loved the creativeness!
 The perfect example of what a Halloween costume from reused items should be.
 While this is a costume I would not use on little kids because they may hurt themselves, the big kids and adults should love it.
-As you can tell it is a bat costume but it is made almost entirely from a black umbrella.
-The complete instructions can be found at the Evil Mad Scientist Laboratory (don’t let the name scare you).
+As you can tell it is a bat costume but it is made almost entirely from a repurposed black umbrella.
+Evil Mad Scientist Laboratory has the instructions for this spooky piece.